taniachen/cse15l-lab-reports/lab-report-5-week-10.md

 My implementation of MarkdownParse.java produces an incorrect output because it does not contain code that accounts for the fact that a link must have an equal number of open and closed parantheses.

 ```
-if(openParen == -1){
-    return toReturn;
-}
+int closeParen = markdown.indexOf(")", openParen);
 ```

-My implementation only accounts for when there is no open parantheses.
-Instead, it needs to have something like what the provided implementation has:
+My implementation needs to have something like what the provided implementation has:

 ```
 static int findCloseParen(String markdown, int openParen) {